Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Eikonal model description of Coulomb and hadron interference

 and for $m=n$ it equals

 The quantities $\Pmag{m}$ and $W_{mn}^{\text{M}}$ are the functions of $t$ and $t'$ variables and equal

 and

-Then the complete elastic scattering amplitude in the eikonal model describing the common influence of Coulomb and hadron scattering in one-photon exchange approach which is valid at any $s$ and $t$ up to the terms linear in $\alpha$ is generally given by \cref{eq:kl1,eq:kl2,eq:KLampI} with the quantity $I(t,t')$ given by \cref{eq:I,eq:Ielc_jk,eq:Ielc_jj,eq:Uelc,eq:Relc,eq:Pjelc,eq:Welc,eq:Imag_mn,eq:Imag_mm,eq:Pmag,eq:Wmag}.
-This form of the complete elastic scattering amplitude, enabling to study influence of different form factors, will be used for the analysis of pp elastic scattering data in \cref{sec:data_analysis}.
+Then the complete elastic scattering amplitude in the eikonal model describing the common influence of Coulomb and hadron scattering in one-photon exchange approach which is valid up to the terms linear in $\alpha$ is generally given by \cref{eq:kl1,eq:kl2,eq:KLampI} with the quantity $I(t,t')$ given by \cref{eq:I,eq:Ielc_jk,eq:Ielc_jj,eq:Uelc,eq:Relc,eq:Pjelc,eq:Welc,eq:Imag_mn,eq:Imag_mm,eq:Pmag,eq:Wmag}.
+This newly derived form of the complete elastic scattering amplitude, enabling to study influence of different form factors, will be used for the analysis of pp elastic scattering data at given energy at all measured values of $t$ in a consistent way in \cref{sec:data_analysis}.